I have a few tips for you!

 Also there's the church built by Eiffel in Santa Rosalia...it's pretty cool.
 The area where the highway passes the town looks pretty rustic, but once you turn to go downtown it's very cute.

-Hope this helps! almost 8 years ago
+Hope this helps! about 8 years ago

 It depends how far south you are traveling.
 50kms southnof crossing the border you have the best lobster with beans.
 Enjoy with a white wine from the region.